ericis/book-reviews/the-7-habits-of-highly-effective-people/README.md

 # The 7 Habits of Highly Effective People

-_Provide advice applied by millions over decades_
+_Proven advice applied by millions over decades_

 This book is a timeless epic of leadership guidance that has proven its worth to millions over decades of applied practice.